RikkuX491/EAST-SE-012924-Phase-2/README.md

 Today we will learn about Information Flow to help us accomplish some tasks related to displaying data on the website.

 1. In the `PetPage` component in `PetPage.js`, declare a function named `updateSearchText` that will have the same functionality as the anonymous callback function in the `onChange` event handler in the `<input>` element returned from the `PetPage` component.
 The `onChange` event handler should have the value of `updateSearchText`, the named function that you just declared.
 2. Create a `Search` component by refactoring the `<div>` element out of the `PetPage` component.
 Typing into the `<input>` inside of the `Search` component to search for pets should maintain the filter functionality.
-You will need to pass the `updateSearchText` function as a prop to the `Search` component to order to maintain the functionality.
+You will need to pass the `updateSearchText` function that you created in Deliverable # 1 as a prop to the `Search` component to order to maintain the functionality.

 ### Process: Building React Features With State